shuwens/silver-bullet/README.md

 The [IEEE template](https://www.ieee.org/content/dam/ieee-org/ieee/web/org/pubs/conference-latex-template_10-17-19.zip) is from [DSN 2024 CFP](https://dsn2024uq.github.io/cfpapers.html).

+## TODOs:
+- [ ] create a table example where I list multicoloumn and multirows etc

 ## Important notes about `latexrun`

 The official `latexrun` is not accepting PR for years, the `latexrun` script in